Porsche Unseen: Porsche Le Mans Living Legend

-The Porsche Le Mans Living Legend is a racing-inspired sports car concept, designed and built by Porsche in 2016, that harkens back to the Porsche 550 Spyder.
+The Porsche Le Mans Living Legend is a racing-inspired sports car concept, designed and built by Porsche in 2016, that harkens back to the Porsche 550A Spyder.
 The concept has front and rear lids that open in opposite directions.
 The racing numbers positioned at the front and on the driver side door, as with the 550 Spyder.
 Additionally, the refuelling of the concept is done using a central port at the front.
 Meanwhile, the eight-cylinder is behind the cockpit, making it a mid-engine sports car and a fully driveable prototype.
 The engine of the concept is also embedded with a pair of large air intakes.
-The concept also served as a preview to what would be the next Porsche 718 Cayman GT4.
+The concept also served as a preview to what would be the next generation of the Porsche 718 Cayman GT4.

 Porsche Macan Vision Safari

-The Porsche Macan Vision Safari is a 3-door compact SUV coupe concept, designed and built by Porsche in 2013, essentially showing what would be an off-road Porsche Macan.
+The Porsche Macan Vision Safari is a 3-door compact SUV coupe concept, designed and built by Porsche in 2013, essentially showing what would be an off-road version of the Porsche Macan.
 The concept only had two doors compared to the four in the normal SUV, and came with a host of off-road-oriented accessories, some of them including an increased ride height, larger front and rear tires, a full roll-cage, active four-wheel drive, a dual-clutch gearbox, and an adaptive chassis that can be set up for off-roading.
 Design elements of the concept had inspiration from the Porsche 911 SC Safari, and the Porsche 959 Paris-Dakar rally car.

 Porsche Vision 916

-The Porsche Vision 916 is an electric sports car concept, designed and built by Porsche in 2016, to preview what would be a small, lightweight electric sports coupe, with design harkening back to the Porsche 916 prototype from the 1970s.
-The concept has an overall minimalist design, and Porsche says that it is powered by four in-hub electric motors, one at each wheel, additionally all tributes to the first all-wheel drive Porsche race car, which Ferdinand Porsche developed back in 1900.
+The Porsche Vision 916 is an electric sports car concept, designed and built by Porsche in 2016, to preview what would be a small, lightweight electric sports coupe, with design harkening back to the Porsche 914-based 916 prototype from 1971.
+The concept has an overall minimalist design, and Porsche says that it is powered by four in-hub electric motors, one at each wheel, additionally all tributes to the first all-wheel drive Porsche race car, which Ferdinand Porsche developed back in the 1900s.

 Porsche Vision 918 RS

-The Porsche Vision 918 RS is a supercar concept, designed and built by Porsche in 2019, to preview what essentially could be the next generation of a trackday, street-legal Porsche 918 if it were still in production.
-Some of the design elements, none of which bear resemblance to the original Porsche 918, include sharp and soft creases and large air intakes, three fins on the widened rear fenders and roof, a big diffuser at the back, enlarged side skirts, reshaped front hood and new front and rear lights.
-Porsche said that the concept's supposed powertrain would have had to been stronger in power than the original Porsche 918.
+The Porsche Vision 918 RS is a supercar concept, designed and built by Porsche in 2019, to preview what essentially could be the next generation of a trackday, street-legal Porsche 918 Spyder if it were still in production.
+Some of the design elements, which bear much resemblance to the original 918, include sharp and soft creases and large air intakes, three fins on the widened rear fenders and roof, a big diffuser at the back, enlarged side skirts, reshaped front hood and new front and rear lights.
+Porsche said that the concept's supposed powertrain would have had to been stronger in power than the original 918.